- Whom Do Parents Call for Further Information?

 The Catholic Education Foundation offers financial assistance to families of elementary school students, and some parishes or schools offer additional assistance.
+Tuition assistance has expanded due to the Catholic school elementary plan; for more information see here.
 For all types of aid, families must apply through the Private School Aid Service (PSAS) by mid-March.
 One application can be used for all of the children in your family, even if they attend different schools.
 Forms are obtained from the school your children are attending or planning to attend.
 For more information, please call (502) 634-1315.

 Are There Additional Costs Beyond Tuition?

 Some schools charge a general fee for books, athletics and other expenses at the time of registration, and some schools incorporate these fees into the overall tuition figure.
 Check with your school about how they handle fees.
 Before- and after-school care and bus fees are charged separately if your school offers these services.
 Parents also should budget for the cost of school uniforms.
 Many schools hold used uniform sales.